 3. Valid California teaching credential.

-4. Passage of California Basic Educational Skills Test (CBEST) or equivalent.
+4. Taking the California Basic Education Skills Test (CBEST) or having satisfied the Basic Skills Requirement (BSR).

 5. International applicants have additional university application requirements including meeting the English language proficiency requirement.
 Please visit The Center for International Education (CIE) website at www.csulb.edu/cie for more information.

 Candidates must apply separately to both the university and the program by posted deadlines.
 Applications should be submitted at the same time.
-The application for Graduate Admission to the University is available online through CSU Mentor (www.csumentor.edu).
 One complete set of official transcripts must be submitted with the university application.
 This set of transcripts will be used to determine grade point average eligibility.
 Failure to submit transcripts in a timely manner will result in a delayed review of the application.

-A separate application to the School Psychology program must be submitted to the College of Education Graduate Studies Office (EED-7).
+A separate application to the Teacher Librarian Services Credential must be submitted to the College of Education Graduate Studies Office (EED-7).
 An application and directions can be downloaded from the College of Education website (www.ced.csulb.edu/graduate/application-packets).
 The program application does not require a set of transcripts.
-After an initial paper screening, select applicants are invited for an interview with program faculty.

 1. Complete the following core courses (24 units):